-A common question we get asked is why are Pantone books so expensive?
-We explain why and what the added value of using them is.
+Why are Pantone books so expensive?
 With Pantone books and other products having price tags ranging from the hundreds to the thousands we understand why the question is asked.

 What is so special about Pantone and their colour system?
-Why do companies use Pantone colours instead of simply cutting up samples or sending bits of their inspiration (yes we have received feathers and tie dye before!)
+Why do companies use Pantone colours instead of simply cutting up samples or sending bits of their inspiration (yes we have received feathers and tie dye before!).
 What about creating colour on screen using hex?
 And are colours mixed by other companies really that inconsistent?

 Colour is a serious business…